Toyota Maintenance: Cost, Plans and Service Schedule

 Repair costs for individual vehicles are generally much harder to estimate than maintenance costs because there’s no telling what’s going to go wrong with your car ahead of time.
 However, you can make an educated guess by looking at what has happened to other vehicles like yours.

-The most common repairs for your Toyota will obviously depend on what kind of vehicle you have, but let’s look at some common repairs for the 2020 RAV4 we mentioned earlier as an example.
+The most common repairs for your Toyota will depend on your model and model year, but let’s look at some common repairs for the RAV4 as an example.

 If you compare the maintenance and repair estimates for this vehicle, you can see that repair bills tend to be less frequent than maintenance bills but more expensive when they come due.
 That means you may not have to pay a repair bill for years, but once you do, it will likely cost you hundreds, if not thousands, of dollars.